Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Western Michigan vs. Kent State College Football Odds, Plays and Insights

-MAC foes square off when the Western Michigan Broncos (4-2, 0-0 MAC) host the Kent State Golden Flashes (3-3, 0-0 MAC) on Saturday, October 16, 2021 at Waldo Stadium.
-Western Michigan is favored by 6.5 points.
-The over/under is set at 65 points for the game.
+The Western Michigan Broncos (4-2, 0-0 MAC) are 6.5-point favorites when they host the Kent State Golden Flashes (3-3, 0-0 MAC) in a MAC matchup on Saturday, October 16, 2021 at Waldo Stadium.
+The over/under is set at 66 points for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.